bytefish/bytefish.de/blog/sql_server_2019_graph_database.md

 ## What we are going to build ##

-The plan is to display the Graph model for the Airline On Time Performance dataset, which contains:
+The plan is to display the Graph model for the [Airline On-Time Performance Dataset], which contains:

 > [...] on-time arrival data for non-stop domestic flights by major air carriers, and provides such additional
 > items as departure and arrival delays, origin and destination airports, flight numbers, scheduled and actual departure